joe-antognini/radecbot/README.md

 1. Clone the repository.
 2. `cd /path/to/repo`
+3. Create a virtual environment and enter into it.
-3. Run `pip install -r requirements.txt`.
+4. Run `pip install -r requirements.txt`.

 ### Setting up the Twitter API keys